The Calling (band): Third reunion, lineup changes, and touring (2016–2022)

-New lineup, and upcoming third album (2023–present)
+New lineup, and Before the World Turns to Dust (2023–present)

 In April 2023, The Calling announced a new lineup of the band once again; Band being the lead singer; Daniel Damico returning on lead guitar, and Dom Liberati on bass.
 The following month they teased production of new music, playing a snippet of a new track titled "Dust".

-In July, 2023, The Calling announced that they will be playing an acoustic set for the Pop 2000 Tour in Palms Casino Resort, Las Vegas in August 19, 2023, along with Chris Kirkpatrick, Smash Mouth, O-Town and LFO.
+In July, 2023, The Calling announced that they will be playing an acoustic set for the Pop 2000 Tour in Palms Casino Resort, Las Vegas on August 19, 2023, along with Chris Kirkpatrick, Smash Mouth, O-Town and LFO.

-On August 10, 2023, The Calling collaborated with Singaporean ad agency BBH Singapore to headline Income Insurance’s new "Protection" campaign with their new song titled "Fallin' Apart", which was later released as a single; this marks The Calling's first official release of any new material since their last single "Anything" back in 2004.
+On August 10, 2023, The Calling collaborated with Singaporean ad agency BBH Singapore to headline Income Insurance's new "Protection" campaign with their new song titled "Fallin' Apart", which was later released as a single; this marks The Calling's first official release of any new material since their last single "Anything" back in 2004.
 A music video was created and released on August 16, 2023.

 The works of a third album began in September 2023.
 On December 11, 2023, The Calling posted teasers on their social media of the band working in Minneapolis, Minnesota with award-winning record producer John Fields (who had worked on Alex Band's solo album), further confirming that new music is being made, with an expected release date in 2024.

-The Calling announced a 25 date Latin tour.
-Their first single from their upcoming third album, "Stand Up Now", was released independently on May 3, 2024.
-During their tour, they teased another song titled "Hold On Me", which is confirmed to be their next single.
+The Calling announced a 25-date Latin tour.
+Their first single from their upcoming third album, Stand Up Now, was released independently on May 3, 2024.
+During their tour, they teased another song, titled "Hold On Me", which is confirmed to be their next single.

 In August 2024, during a livestream on Instagram, Band announced that The Calling have signed with UTA for management and with CTK Enterprises for representation, and had signed with an undisclosed record label.
 Band also confirmed that The Calling will release new music in the first quarter of 2025.

+On May 19, 2026, The Calling celebrated the 25th anniversary of their debut single "Wherever You Will Go" through a live stream.
+During the stream, Band announced their official signing with the indie record label TLG|Rock, with distribution through Virgin Music Group.
+Band also announced the lead single "Dust" will be released on July 10.
+Their third album Before the World Turns to Dust will be released on September 25, 2026.